Maven-Asset-Management-Insights/content/_posts/2026-01-15-governance-is-the-difference.md

 ---

 ## Executive Takeaway
-Most Maximo and reliability initiatives start strong—and slowly fade.
+Most Maximo and reliability initiatives start strong and then slowly fade.

 The difference between lasting value and stalled progress is governance.